Robin Bury Blog – Was 1916 A Good Thing

 Sinn Fein’s aims were in a vital sense transformative.
 The changes it envisaged went beyond the transfer of state power from British to Irish hands, to the vague but potent promise of a radically altered way of life, spiritual regeneration and the rediscovery of the nation’s soul’

-This is the talk of fascism.
+This is surely the talk of fascism.
 What on earth is ‘the nation’s soul’?
-The nonsense of a pure people?
+A pure people?
 Well, we know what happened.
-I, as a post nationalist, will be out of the country in 2016 when a man of vicious violence, Michael Collins, will be celebrated by our Taoiseach in 1916 festivities dedicated to blood sacrifice, blasphemy and immorality.
+I, as a post nationalist, will be out of the country in 2016 when a man of violence, Patrick Pearse, will be celebrated by our Taoiseach and many others.
 I will raise a toast to one John Redmond, a constitutional patriot, whose portrait does not hang in Leinster House.